What is Your Spending Personality?

 The Big Spender

-- If you have debt spread across multiple accounts, a consolidation loan can be a good way of tackling it all in one place.
+- If you have debt spread across multiple accounts, a consolidation loan can be a good way of tackling your debt all in one.
 This will make it a lot easier to keep track of.

 - Lenders look more favourably on those with a good credit history.
 Ensuring your finances are in good shape will boost your chances of loan approval in thefuture.